 If you would like more information about the Brain Donation Program or if your loved one has already enrolled in the ADRC Longitudinal Study, please contact the Easton Center at (310) 794-3167 or UCLA Decedent Affairs at (310) 825-7846.

-If your loved one has previously participated in research, signed an autopsy consent form and is at the end of life, please follow these steps.
+If your loved one has previously participated in the research, signed an autopsy consent form, and is at the end of life, please follow these steps.

 - Step 1: Within 6 hours of death (or as soon as possible):